none-exist/Text/README.md

-# In order to learn C or other languages.
+# In order to learn C.
+Do some exercise in PTA for PAT.